-Most of the monument has disappeared but some of it keeps standing in the middle of the modern city, reminding us of old times.
+Most of the monument has disappeared, but some of them are still standing in the middle of the modern city, reminding us of old times.

 If you observe closely, you’ll see many stories carved on the arch.
 For example, the clearest figures are a representation of Galerius’ victory over the Sassanid king.